 James does not say, "You do not have, because God hasn't decreed it."
 He says you do not have because you did not ask.
 The asking is part of the plan.
 God has chosen to do certain things only in response to the prayers of His people.
 Not because He needs to be informed or persuaded — but because He has chosen prayer as one of the glorious means by which He governs the world.

-Notice the asymmetry in your own thinking.
+The objection destroys itself the moment you apply it to anything other than prayer.
 You have never once stopped eating because God already decreed whether you would be hungry.
 You have never stopped working because God already decreed whether you would get paid.
 You apply the "why bother?" objection to prayer and to nothing else in your life.
 That selectivity is a clue.
 You are not making a philosophical argument.
 You are making an emotional escape — because prayer is the one activity that forces you to face a sovereign God directly, with no buffer, no distraction, no illusion that you are the one in control.
 Eating lets you feel autonomous.
 Working lets you feel productive.
 Prayer strips both away and leaves you with nothing but a creature speaking to its Creator.
 And the flesh will say anything — including "why bother?" — to avoid that nakedness.

 The Most Sovereign Man Who Ever Lived — Prayed the Most